Students Need School Libraries

 The school library staff, services and resources impact the teaching and learning of every student and every teacher in every lesson every day because:

 - time is saved finding quality resources,

-- high quality assistance is provided through collaborative working relationships, and
+- high quality assistance is provided through collaborative working relationships in which teachers and library staff work together to develop students' information literacy, and

 - a thriving culture of reading underpins academic and social health.

 A strong school library is a vital, practical part of the solution to many of the problems facing educators today.